 To sync your calendar…

 On your iPhone, go to Settings - then Mail, Contacts, Calendars - and add a Google account.
 Toggle to sync it up.
 This'll sync up your iOS calendar to your Google one, which you can then access from your new Android.
+It's also possible to sync your contacts up this way.

 The annoying part of getting a new phone is having to download your favourite apps all over again.
 Most apps are available on both iOS and Android, so all the ones you want will be available, though for paid apps you'll unfortunately have to re-purchase them from the Google Play Store.